 Interest expense was incurred and accrued for the buyout amount which the Company recognized as a deferred royalty liability upon the acquisition of AIM in March 2017 for the 3% NSR for the Fondaway Canyon project; the original buyout amount was \$600,000.
 Advance royalty payments of \$35,000 are due and payable by July 15th of each year until the buyout amount has been fully paid for the 3% NSR for the Fondaway Canyon project.
 Interest expense shall continue to be incurred until the buyout amount has been fully paid by the annual advance royalty payments.
-Upon the adoption of new accounting standards for its office lease effective January 1, 2019, interest expense would be recognized for fair value of the lease liability for right of use asset for its office facilities, over the term of the lease.
-The Company adopted the modified retrospective method with no restatement of prior quarters in 2018.
+Interest expense is also recognized for fair value of the lease liability for right of use asset for its office facilities, over the term of the lease.
 Periodic installment payments would reduce the recognition of interest expense during the term of these financial obligations.
-The new accounting standard for leases contributed to higher interest expense for each quarter of 2019 relative to 2018.